mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 7/Indexing proejct 2 errata.md

 * need to check all references that occur over a page break, sI have some that have ranges but not sure if I caught others remember to create a combined index!!!

+don't forget the see also's

+standardize language (target and instigator singular vs plural)

 search for all asterisks and fix remember ot ad da note re fig, if I index the figure separately